Here we are, Rush Limbaugh and the gang at the EIB's Southern Command, executing broadcast excellence on the fastest three hours of media.

 See, they're not rising to the bait at all.

-And so here you have Penn once again bringing up this kindergarten business in the 20-year ambition to be president, as though Mrs. Clinton just decided last year that uh that she wanted to be president.
+And so here you have Penn once again bringing up this kindergarten business in the 20-year ambition to be president, as though Mrs. Clinton just decided last year that she wanted to be president.

-Now get this.
+Now, get this.

-Most of the concern comes on the Democrat race, where unlike the Republicans, the rules governing who can participate in a caucus technically include residents, recent residents who may leave the state immediately afterwards.
+The number of operatives, an estimated 150,000 people on the Democrat side, over 80,000 on the Republican side, most of the concern comes on the Democrat race, where unlike the Republicans, the rules governing who can participate in a caucus technically include residents, recent residents, who may leave the state immediately afterwards.

-We went through there.
+We went through that.

 You basically can show up that day, say you want to participate in the caucus, and you can go to one.